jaruba/PowderPlayer/README.md

 It can do everything that a Torrent Client can, everything that a Video/Audio Player can and much more!

+*When streaming a Video from a Torrent, you can Right Click and select Torrent Data in order to see the Torrent Control Panel.*

 Current Features
 ==============
 - Downloads Subtitles in All Languages from Open Subtitles